 Getting ghosted hurts.
-It’s painful, disorienting, and makes it difficult to build trust in future relationships because you’re always wondering if the next person is going to disappear, too.
+It’s painful and disorienting and makes it difficult to build trust in future relationships because you’re always wondering if the next person will disappear, too.

 We know that ghosting says a lot more about the ghoster than the ghostee, but do ghosters ever feel guilty about what they’ve done?

 Should you care?

 Let’s dive in.

 Sometimes.
 A recent study of primarily female college students showed that 65% of respondents who ghosted felt some level of anxiety and guilt over what they had done.
 Interestingly enough, much of that anxiety centered around running into that person again or crossing paths on social media.

 Guilt over ghosting doesn’t, however, always translate to regretting the behavior.

 In their minds, ghosting someone instead of more directly rejecting them is kinder.
 However, anyone on the receiving end of ghosting knows that isn’t true.

 What is particularly interesting is how that guilt manifests among chronic ghosters.
 Read an article or think piece on ghosting, and you’ll notice a trend:

 Many ghosters, especially repeat offenders, not only think ghosting is a kinder way to stop seeing someone, but they don’t believe they did anything wrong.